pkivolowitz/student_accessible_files/1100/syllabus.md

 This is my 5th year at Carthage.
 Prior to coming here, I was 10 years at Wisconsin.
 I am Chair of the Computer Science Department here at Carthage.

 I am fanatical about quality and pride-of-craft.
 You will hear me say it over and over: Software kills.
-We have a moral obligation to code the best we can.
+We have a moral and social obligation to code the best we can.

 In my copious spare time I write [Zombie novels](https://www.amazon.com/Get-Off-My-Zombie-Novel-ebook/dp/B00DQ26J8G/ref=sr_1_fkmrnull_1?keywords=get+off+my+l%40wn&qid=1558140774&s=gateway&sr=8-1-fkmrnull).